 Regulations on Crew Employment for Yachts

-British residents working on yachts, for example, must file their tax returns online before the yearly deadline.
-This process costs about £210 annually.
-Still, most UK yachting professionals are eligible for SED, exempting them from paying Tax or National Insurance on their earnings from yacht employment.
+British residents working aboard yachts, for example, must file tax returns online ahead of the annual deadline at a cost of around £210 per year.
+That said, most UK yachting professionals qualify for the Seafarers’ Earnings Deduction, which exempts them from paying tax or National Insurance on their yacht employment income.

 Import and Export Regulations for Yachts